efchea1/Coffee-Sales-Analytic-Dashboard/README.md

 ### Project Objective

 The primary goal of this project is to provide a comprehensive, interactive, and visually appealing dashboard that allows stakeholders to analyze coffee sales data.
-The dashboard facilitates data-driven decision-making by identifying trends, top-performing products, and key customer demographics.
+The advanced Excel dashboard facilitates data-driven decision-making by identifying trends, top-performing products, and key customer demographics.
 This dashboard provides an all-encompassing view of the coffee sales data, offering valuable insights into trends, product performance, and customer behavior.
 It is a critical tool for optimizing operations and driving business growth.

 ### Target Audience